Airgap attack from 6 metres by reading your CPU electromagnetic signals

 new role for proteins: assembling amino acids without DNA and RNA

 Results from a study published on Jan.
 2 in Science defy textbook science, showing for the first time that the building blocks of a protein, called amino acids, can be assembled without blueprints – DNA and an intermediate template called messenger RNA (mRNA).
-A team of researchers has observed a case in which another protein Read more about new role for proteins: assembling amino acids without DNA and RNA[…]
+A team of researchers has observed a case in which another protein specifies which amino acids are added.

 Besides Lifestyle and Inherited Genes, Cancer Risk Also 66% Tied to Bad Luck